mthiobane/Election_Analysis/README.md

 ## Summary
 The analysis of the election results shows that

-### Total number of votes cast
-369 711 votes
+* Total number of votes cast 369 711 votes
-### list of candidates who received votes :
+* list of candidates who received votes :
-* Charles Casper Stockham
+** Charles Casper Stockham
-* Diana DeGette
+** Diana DeGette
-* Raymon Antohony Doane
+** Raymon Antohony Doane
-### The Total number of votes each candidate received and Percentage of votes each candidate won
-* Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes
-* Diana DeGette: received 73.8% of the vote and 272,892 number of votes
-* Raymon Anthony Doane: received 3.1% of the vote and 11,606 number of votes
+* The Total number of votes each candidate received and Percentage of votes each candidate won ** Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes ** Diana DeGette: received 73.8% of the vote and 272,892 number of votes ** Raymon Anthony Doane: received 3.1% of the vote and 11,606 number of votes
-### The winner of the election based on popular vote
+* The winner of the election based on popular vote
-The winner of the election based on popular vote Winner of the election is Diana DeGette who received 73.8% of the vote and 272,892 number of votes
+** Winner of the election is Diana DeGette who received 73.8% of the vote and 272,892 number of votes

 ## Challenge Overview
 ## Challenge Summary